A "Templates" option is available on the Simple Setup envelope portal allowing a user to view and edit templates they have access to.

 Click on Edit Envelope to modify settings for the container envelope.

-You may pick from existing inputs, or create a new one by selecting the "Edit Sender Input" selection:
+You may pick from existing inputs, or create a new one by selecting the "Create Sender Input" selection:

 After creating a new input closing the dialog, you will now be able to pick your newly created input: